truefoundry/elasti/README.md

 - `<kind>`: Replace by `rollouts` or `deployments`
 - `<apiVersion>`: Replace with `argoproj.io/v1alpha1` or `apps/v1`
 - `<deployment-or-rollout-name>`: Replace with name of the rollout or the deployment for the service.
 This will be scaled up to min-target-replicas when first request comes
+- `cooldownPeriod`: Minimum time (in seconds) to wait after scaling up before considering scale down
+- `triggers`: List of conditions that determine when to scale down (currently supports only Prometheus metrics)
+- `autoscaler`: **Optional** integration with external scalers (HPA/KEDA) if needed
+  - `<autoscaler-type>`: hpa/keda
+  - `<autoscaler-object-name>`: name of the KEDA ScaledObject or HPA HorizontalPodAutoscaler object

 ### 2. Apply the configuration